data-liberation-project/hud-inspection-scores/README.md

     make download   # download new raw .xls files, if any make commit     # commit raw data
-    make parse      # parse from .xls/x to .jsonl make transform  # combine all .jsonl into toplevel hud-properties.jsonl and hud-inspections.jsonl
+    make parse      # parse from .xls/x to .jsonl make combine    # combine all .jsonl into toplevel hud-properties.jsonl and hud-inspections.jsonl make package    # generate .jsonl.zip and .csv.zip